NoM0Re/WoW-3.3.5a-Addons/README.md

 Also I posted the [sources](https://github.com/NoM0Re/Addons/blob/main/README.md#most-useful-wow-addons-for-patch-335a-wotlk) where i got the addons.
 <br/>You can be sure if its a Github Link, the Addon still has Support.<br/>
 If it is not a Github Link it will not have Support anymore.<br/><br/>
-have fun and I wish you good leveling, gathering, pvp and raiding :)<br/>
+Have fun and I wish you good leveling, gathering, pvp and raiding :)<br/>
 <br/>
 <br/>
 ## **How to install WoW AddOns**